Top Fragrant Houseplants

 Name: Eucalyptus cinerea

 What it needs: Eucalyptus thrives in bright spot protected from hot and cold drafts.
 Water it regularly throughout the year.

 Test Garden Tip: Don't be afraid to prune eucalyptus back to keep it full and bushy.
 Otherwise you may end up with a plant that looks too tall and sparse.

 An attractive slow-growing shrub that may become a small tree, sweet bay shows off shiny green leaves with a savory, herbal scent.
-Use the leaves in soups, stews, and other delicious winter treats.
+You can also use the leaves of these fragrant houseplants in soups, stews, and other delicious winter treats.

 Name: Laurus nobilis

 What it needs: Sweet bay isn't fussy, but it does best in a medium to bright spot.
 Keep the potting mix evenly moist in spring and summer; let it go a bit drier in winter.
 It likes high humidity.